 For complex, multi-well reservoir models, one may often find after history matching that a certain number of wells do not match the historical data.
 This often occurs in reservoirs with displacement processes (like waterfloods), where inter-well properties are important in determining production of fluids.
 In this case, the engineer may wish to refine the history match by changing the petrophysical properties of the reservoir model between injector and producer pairs.
 There are several difficulties with this procedure.
 The engineer must know where (in what grid blocks) to modify the petrophysical properties, and by how much to modify the properties.
 The engineer must also ensure that the modifications are consistent with the underlying geological data which was used to create the model (spatial correlations, facies interpretations, histograms, seismic data).

 This final constraint is often ignored in practice.
 However, ignoring the geological data may result in poor predictive models.
 For example, the figure on the right shows a model where multiplication regions are defined.
 Typically, the engineer defines these regions and then manually (or through assisted history matching) modifies the permeability and/or porosity to match well data lying within the region.
 Although this may result in a history match, one may ask whether these regions, and their multipliers, have any sense geologically.
+It would be better to have modifications which remain consistent geologically, leading to better confidence in predictions.
+Geologically-consistent history matching addresses the question of how to integrate production data consistently with other sources of data (such as core samples, geological intuition, seismic, well tests, etc.) |

 What is geologically-consistent history matching?